 “Likewise, Congress also chose to reject additional protections for our national economic security by failing to provide the NCUA with the legal authority—the exact same authority that other federal banking regulators have to examine service providers for their regulated institutions—to examine contracted service providers who perform vital functions that have nearly $2 trillion (with a T) flowing through their unregulated information technology systems and operating practices.

 “It’s long past time to close this growing regulatory blind spot for the roughly one-third of all Americans who have placed their trust and hard-earned savings in federally insured credit unions.
-Again, I ask, ‘Why should bank customers have better cybersecurity protection than credit union members (opens new window)?’
+Again, I ask, ‘Why should bank customers have better cybersecurity protection than credit union members (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ?’

 “Nevertheless, I remain deeply committed to enhancing the strength of the credit union system and advancing economic equity.
 I will therefore continue pressing Congress during my time on the NCUA Board to care more about these vital requests for the NCUA and the credit union members we protect, and I certainly hope I will not be put into the position to say ‘I told you so’ in the coming years.”